Cash buyers are crucial for success in real estate wholesaling because they close deals quickly without the need for banks or lenders.

 Many contractors not only work with flippers and cash buyers, but also flip on the side.
 Whether you are flipping or wholesaling, building relationships with contractors is key.
 You can have a symbiotic relationship where you can send each other business.
 Our post on how to find and vet construction contractors who specialize in rehabs is a good start.

-6. Local REIA (Real Estate Investing Association)
+6. Local REIA (Real Estate Investors Association)

 Your local REIA meeting is a boon for all things investing, and you’ll often find investors from every exit strategy at them.
 Make sure to also pay attention to the vendors that are commonly at these meetings.
 Since the vendors get around town, networking with them may lead to intel about potential cash buyers and other opportunities.
 Find your local chapter here: https://nationalreia.org/find-a-reia/